Chemotherapy's Effects on Organs and Body Systems

-Chemotherapy causes no serious long-term problems for most people.
-But in some cases, chemotherapy
+Chemo may have no serious long-term problems for many people.
+But in some cases, it

 can cause permanent changes or damage to the heart, lungs, nerves, kidneys, and reproductive

 or other organs.
-Certain types of chemotherapy may also have delayed effects.
-For
+Certain types of chemo may also have delayed effects.
+For example, a

-example, a second cancer may develop many years later.
-Discuss any long-term effects
+second cancer may develop in the future.
+Talk about any long-term effects that may

-that may result from your treatment with your doctor.
+result from your treatment with your cancer care team.

 Chemotherapy's potential effects on the kidneys and bladder

-Some anticancer medicines cause bladder irritation or result in temporary or permanent
+Some anticancer medicines cause bladder irritation.
+Or they may result in temporary

-damage to the bladder or kidneys.
-You may need to collect a 24-hour urine sample to
+or permanent damage to the bladder or kidneys.
+You may need to collect a 24-hour urine

-to change color (orange, red, green, or yellow) or take on a strong or medicine-like
+cause the urine to change color (orange, red, green, or yellow) or take on a strong

 Drinking plenty of fluids will help you have good urine flow and help to prevent problems.